 I grew up in Alabama, then spent three years reporting from Washington, D.C.
-Now I've returned to be a staff writer for the Southern Poverty Law Center.
+Now I've returned to be an investigative reporter for the Southern Poverty Law Center.

 Alabama is my home, and it's where I now investigate and write about civil rights issues for a 501(c)(3) non-profit with a long history of work in that arena.
 I cover mass incarceration, children's rights, immigrants' rights and more.